hivetech/dna/README.md

 DNA is a community-driven compilation of dotfiles and projects, aimed at creating the most awesome and powerful development environment.
-We use it here a Hivetech to setup fresh new machines and to provide our [hivelab charm](https://github.com/hivetech/cells/tree/master/precise/hivelab) for the Unide project.
+We use it here a Hivetech to setup fresh new machines and provide our [hivelab charm](https://github.com/hivetech/cells/tree/master/precise/hivelab) for the Unide project.